 Duke Doctoral Student

-The Duke Master in Interdisciplinary Data Science (MIDS) program is excited to invite proposals from Duke doctoral students interested in deepening their data-related skills, getting experience with applied data science, and enhancing their professional readiness.
+The Duke Master in Interdisciplinary Data Science (MIDS) program is excited to invite proposals from Duke doctoral students interested in deepening their data-related skills, gaining experience working on applied data science teams, and learning to manage projects.

-Through an NSF Innovations in Graduate Education (IGE) grant, six Ph.D. students will be selected as IGE Doctoral Fellows to engage MIDS students throughout the 2020-2021 academic year in collaborating to address a hard data problem that requires both data science skills and specialized field knowledge.
-IGE Doctoral Fellows may either propose their own MIDS capstone project or may join an existing capstone project team.
-Currently, we are soliciting proposals from doctoral students who wish to propose their own MIDS capstone project.
-If IGE Fellowship spots remain unfilled once capstone projects have been selected, we will seek additional applications from PhD students who may wish to join a project they did not themselves propose.
+Through an NSF Innovations in Graduate Education (IGE) grant, six Ph.D. students will be selected as IGE Doctoral Fellows to engage with MIDS students throughout the 2020-2021 academic year in collaborating to address a hard data problem that requires both data science skills and specialized field knowledge.
+IGE Doctoral Fellows propose their own MIDS capstone project that is directly related to their thesis and will help serve its completion.

-Each IGE Capstone Project receives $3,000 in research/travel funds, and the requested number of MIDS students and appropriate MIDS project management staff will be assigned.
+Each IGE Capstone Project receives $3,000 in research/travel funds, will work on a team with a number of MIDS students, and receive guidance from a project director and support from project managers.
 The costs of the data curation, storage, and processing for each selected project will be covered by MIDS and provided through the MIDS/SSRI established procedures for sensitive data.

 IGE Doctoral Fellowships